erinchocolate/swen502/README.md

 ## About this repo

-This repository contains my solutions to labs of this course.
+This repository contains my solutions to projects of this course.

 - [Bug World](https://github.com/erinchocolate/swen502/tree/master/Bug%20World)